Last-Minute Holiday Gifts That Give Back to Charity

 Finding the perfect holiday gift for that special someone isn’t always easy.
-This holiday season, as the coronavirus pandemic continues to affect so many of us, your gift can help provide relief to those who need it most – vulnerable children in the United States and around the world.
+This holiday season, as the coronavirus pandemic continues to affect so many of us, give Christmas gifts that give to charity and help provide relief to those who need it most – vulnerable children in the United States and around the world.

-Whether you opt for a no-gift Christmas or choose a gift from the gift catalog, you can celebrate the season knowing you are helping to make a difference.
+Whether you opt for a no-gift Christmas or choose a gift that helps others from the gift catalog, you can celebrate the season knowing you are helping to make a difference.

 What is a no-gift Christmas?

 Some of the best gifts don’t need unwrapping!
-A no-gift Christmas is a way that you can celebrate the holidays without giving a phyical gift.
-Save the Children offers many opportunities to give back this holiday in lieu of gift-giving.
+A no-gift Christmas is a way that you can celebrate giving back for the holidays without giving a physical gift.
+Save the Children offers many opportunities to give back this holiday with a charity donation in lieu of Christmas gifts.

-There are so many ways to help others and give back to communities, in the U.S. and globally, this holiday season.
+There are so many ways to help others and give gifts that give back to communities, in the U.S. and globally, this holiday season.
 If you’re looking for a way to have a no-gift Christmas, let us help generous supporters like you give the gift of hope for the holidays.

 Here Are 4 Ways That You Can Celebrate the Holidays With A No-Gift Christmas:

-The gift catalog is a wonderful alternative to giving a Christmas gift.
-You can also give a gift on behalf of someone special through the gift catalog in lieu of a Christmas gift.
+The gift catalog is a wonderful alternative to giving a Christmas gift or Hanukkah.
+You can also give a gift on behalf of someone special through the gift catalog as a charity donation in lieu of a Christmas gift.

 Learn more about how to donate as a gift for children through our gift catalog.